 Undoubtedly, the finest of all the union films is Many Rivers to Cross (1999).
 Taking two years to make and lasting 95 minutes, it registers the protracted and most dramatic negotiations between the Canadian Union of Postal Workers and the up-tight bureaucrats representing Canada Post.
 The film is blessed by the presence of Philippe Arbour, the pony-tailed chief negotiator for the union who possesses the magnetic characteristics of a star.

 All the union people dress casually and seem to be having fun, as if to relieve the tension of the on-going negotiations, unlike the bureaucrats who never smile in their suits and ties.
 There is a wonderful scene of the workers demonstrating outside in Hull where the negotiations are taking place.
 Across the river we see the parliament buildings, which, of course, represent the site of ultimate authority.

 River imagery recurs throughout the film, providing a context for the negotiations taking place.
 Not only do the postal workers talk, metaphorically, of having to cross a river; but also throughout this film there are cutaways of the mighty Ottawa River with water surging through a variety of dams.
 These recurring shots suggest both power and protection—keeping the two sides separate from the one another.

-Of course there are other films and other stylistic strategies, including Michael’s ability to combine the immediacy of cinéma vérité with the authority of more formal strategies.
-But let’s consider Ostroff’s more public films, which reach less inwards to the local politics of advocacy groups than outwards to the more public politics of the production of art.
+Of course there are other films and other stylistic strategies, including Ostroff’s ability to combine the immediacy of cinéma vérité with the authority of more formal strategies.
+But let’s consider his more public films, which reach less inwards to the local politics of advocacy groups than outwards to the more public politics of the production of art.